 A company’s greatest weapon is not in the structure and the production capacities but the affluent and effective leadership and management.
 There is always a dire need for a core team that has experienced and street-smart employees and a leader who has his/her presence along with the flair of leading the team itself.
-Although the concept of leadership sounds easy, involving the handling and overseeing the tasks of the team/teams under them but there is much more to it than meets the eye.
+Although the concept of leadership and leadership skills sounds easy, involving the handling and overseeing the tasks of the team/teams under them but there is much more to it than meets the eye.

 People often feel getting a higher education gets them a managerial position but that is partly true as higher education makes one eligible for the designation but that does not make them suitable or the perfect candidate for the responsibility.

 Leadership styles and traits are often not heard or talked about even them being a crucial prerequisite for a managerial position.
 Leadership is not limited to personal qualities and human behaviour but also many types of leadership styles make a lot more impact in the company, leadership and turn the productivity of the company as they are varied and provide a feasible type for the specific industry or as per the nature of the company’s profile and work.

 Let’s go through some fantastic information about Leadership Styles:

 1. Transformational leadership

 The first leadership style is Transformational leadership which involves inspiring the staff through effective communications, collaboration, making this one of the most effective leadership styles.
 Transformational Leaders have Setting challenging targets, higher expectations requiring managers who are very attentive to details and have a very open-minded approach and thinking.

 2. Democratic leadership

 The next is Democratic leadership, also known as participative leadership.
 It is also highly effective in which leaders ask help and ask for collaboration from their subordinates.
 This leadership amounts to higher job satisfaction and company benefits from the creativity of all the individuals but the process of decision making is slower as more than one individual is involved.

 3. Laissez-faire leadership